chamaken/rsmnl-linux/README.md

         _MAX
     }

-will implements std::convert::TryFrom<u16> for Parent.
+will implements std::convert::TryFrom<u16> and a few for Parent.

 simple type